terascope/elasticsearch-assets/docs/apis/elasticsearch_reader_api.md

 `NOTE`: a difference in behavior compared to the elasticsearch_reader is that the default geo distance sort will be ignored if any sort parameter is specified on the query.
 Sorting on geo distance while specifying another sorting parameter is still possible if you set any other geo sorting parameter, which will cause the query to sort by both.

 ### Metadata
-When the records are fetched from elasticsearch, metadata will be attached based off of the what metadata elasticsearch results provides
+Metadata is calculated or provided by elasticsearch and attached to each record fetched from elasticsearch.
+The metadata fields can then be called or referenced during a job.

 - `_key` is set to the _id
 - `_processTime` is set to a a number representing the milliseconds elapsed since the UNIX epoch of when it was first fetched